-The likely pace of progress in the Commission is difficult to project.
-It has taken ten years of effort by the countries and agencies involved to get the Convention concluded and brought into force and the Commission established.
-The work of the Preparatory Conference has been successful in laying the administrative base for the Commission to start operating and the existing capacities of SPC and OFP provide a good basis for the early development of the Commission's technical science and compliance programs.
-But there is much at stake - the value of the catches within the Commission's mandate is roughly equal to that of the other four international tuna commissions put together.
+Detailed information on the Convention, the Commission and the Preparatory Conference is available on the website of the WCPF Interim Secretariat at www.ocean-affairs.com

+Commission's mandate is roughly equal to that of the other four international tuna commissions put together.
 The Commission's membership is disparate, involving the world's most powerful states with large established fleets operating in the region, and some of its smallest, for whom the resources involved represent their major economic development opportunity.
 The mandate as set out in the Convention is ambitious and its implementation will set a number of globally important precedents.
 Against this background, and comparing progress in some other international fisheries commissions, it has to be expected that it will take at least three years to get the Commission and its programmes functioning effectively and, some additional period after that, for comprehensive measures to be considered and adopted.